blitzhubgit/blitzhub-ops/infra/docs/cloudflare_setup.md

 ## Prerequisites
 Before configuring Cloudflare, ensure the following:
-- Domain `blitzhub.sol` is registered and its nameservers are pointed to Cloudflare (e.g., `ns1.cloudflare.com`, `ns2.cloudflare.com`).
+- Domain `blitzhub.xyz` is registered and its nameservers are pointed to Cloudflare (e.g., `ns1.cloudflare.com`, `ns2.cloudflare.com`).
 - Access to Cloudflare dashboard with an account associated with `contact@klytic.com`.
 - API key for Cloudflare automation (available in Cloudflare dashboard under "My Profile" > "API Tokens").
 - IPs of Frontend servers (e.g., EU-FE-01 A1.Flex VM) are available (refer to `infra/docs/vm_inventory.md`).